AI Automation · Scaling

 Multiple sources fire on the same contact within days

-No shared suppression list across signal sources.
-Fix: move suppression to a central CRM-lookup step in your routing connector that all signal sources pass through before enrollment, not a per-source check that can be bypassed.
+No shared suppression list lets two sources enroll the same contact in parallel.
+Move suppression to a central CRM-lookup step that all sources pass through before enrollment.

 Mode 2